Oil-to-electric heat pump conversion on Long Island

 Biggest Rebates Available

-Oil-to-electric conversions qualify for the highest PSEG and NYSERDA rebate tiers.
-Stack $7,000-$10,000+ in savings.
+Oil-to-electric conversions qualify for the highest PSEG Long Island and NYSERDA Clean Heat rebate tiers.
+Stack several thousand in savings.

 AC Included